 The importance of checking the PQI, to establish CPLC positional quality, cannot be overemphasised.
 It indicates the positional accuracy of the Code-Point coordinates.
 There are seven PQI values for the positional quality of CPLCs.
-The order shown indicates the level of quality associated with the PQI, PQ10 is the most accurate and PQ90 the least.
+The order shown indicates the level of quality associated with the PQI; PQ10 is the most accurate and PQ90 the least.
 The PQI assigned to the CPLC will depend on the coordinates available in ADDRESS-POINT to generate the CPLC.
 If the ADDRESS-POINT PQI is PQ3 then the Code-Point PQI will be PQ10.

-PQI Description of source ADDRESS-POINT data

-- 10 Within the building of the matched address closest to the postcode mean determined automatically by Ordnance Survey or Ordnance Survey of Northern Ireland (OSNI)(BT postcode area only). - 20 As above, but determined to visual inspection by GROS (General Register Office for Scotland). - 30 Approximate to within 50 m of true position (postcodes relating to developing sites may be within 100 m of true position). - 40 The mean of the positions of addresses previously matched in ADDRESS-POINT but which have subsequently been deleted or recoded (very rarely used). - 50 Estimated position based on surrounding postcode coordinates, usually to 100 m resolution, but 10 m in Scotland. - 60 Postcode sector mean (direct copy from ADDRESS-POINT).
-See glossary for additional information. - 90 No coordinates available.
+PQI Description of source ADDRESS-POINT data 10 Within the building of the matched address closest to the postcode mean determined automatically by Ordnance Survey or Land & Property Services (BT postcode area only).
+20 As above, but determined to visual inspection by NRS.
+30 Approximate to within 50 m of true position (postcodes relating to developing sites may be within 100 m of true position).
+40 The mean of the positions of addresses previously matched in ADDRESS-POINT but which have subsequently been deleted or recoded (very rarely used).
+50 Estimated position based on surrounding postcode coordinates, usually to 100 m resolution, but 10 m in Scotland.
+60 Postcode sector mean (direct copy from ADDRESS-POINT).
+See glossary for additional information.
+90 No coordinates available.